CloudCannon/documentation/collections/_organisation_docs/introduction.md

   hosting: Any
 ---

-Organisations are for teams who need to manage all their sites.
-It allows a team to be defined and permissions to be granted at different levels.
+You will create your first Organisation when you create your account on CloudCannon.
+Organisations allow a team to be defined and permissions to be granted at different levels.

+See [here](/organisations/branding/) for guidance on updating your Organisation's branding, colour, and logo.

 ### Adding a new Organisation